 Zai Lab Announces the Appointment of Dr. Rafael G. Amado as President, Head of Global Oncology Research and Development

-/EIN News/ -- SHANGHAI and CAMBRIDGE, Mass., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Zai Lab Limited (NASDAQ: ZLAB; HKEX: 9688) a patient-focused, innovative, commercial-stage, global biopharmaceutical company, today announced the appointment of Rafael G. Amado, M.D. as President, Head of Global Oncology Research and Development, effective December 30, 2022.
+SHANGHAI and CAMBRIDGE, Mass., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Zai Lab Limited ZLAB HKEX: 9688))) a patient-focused, innovative, commercial-stage, global biopharmaceutical company, today announced the appointment of Rafael G. Amado, M.D. as President, Head of Global Oncology Research and Development, effective December 30, 2022.
 Dr. Amado brings to Zai Lab deep expertise in the field of oncology and significant global biopharmaceutical R&D leadership.

 "We are pleased to welcome Rafael to our executive leadership team," said Dr. Samantha Du, Founder, Chairperson, and CEO of Zai Lab.
 "Rafael's experience leading worldwide discovery and clinical development for a number of oncology products will help us deliver on our goal of becoming a leading global biopharmaceutical company."